 Poly(butylene terephthalate)/glycerol-based vitrimers via solid-state polymerizationMacromolecules (2017)

-Preparation of mechanoresponsive hairy particles using polymeric surfactants in emulsion polymerizationPolymer Chemistry (2017)
+Preparation of hairy particles and antifouling films using brush-type amphiphilic block copolymer surfactants in emulsion polymerizationMacromolecules (2010)

 - Essentials of polymer reaction engineering